Falling commodity prices are a huge challenge for the Malaysia economy, Southeast Asia’s third largest.

 They noted the impact this could have on Malaysia’s current account.
 Major infrastructure projects, such as the high-speed rail link from Singapore to Kuala Lumpur, already stretch the national budget.

 Credit Suisse explains low commodity prices can impact the Malaysian economy in two ways.
-“First, it reduces the disposable incomes of consumers, especially in the rural areas.
+“First, it reduces the disposable incomes of consumers.
 Secondly, it lowers exports and the terms of trade, given Malaysia’s high exposure to a broad range of commodities.”

 “The Malaysian government derives about 30% of its annual revenue from the oil and gas sector, mainly through national oil company Petroliam Nasional Bhd (Petronas).
 It estimated crude oil prices to average US$105 a barrel this year.” said the bank in a report.